Proclamation of accession of Charles III: Prince Edward Island

-The proclamation in Prince Edward Island was held at the Government House in Charlottetown on 12 September.
-The ceremony was presided over by Lieutenant Governor Antoinette Perry who signed and read the proclamation.
+The ceremony in Prince Edward Island was presided over by Lieutenant Governor Antoinette Perry, who signed and read the proclamation.
 It was attended by Premier Dennis King and other officials.
 A 21-gun salute took place after the ceremony.

 Manitoba

-The proclamation in Manitoba was held in Winnipeg on 14 September.
-It was signed by Lieutenant Governor Janice Filmon and Minister of Justice and Attorney General Kelvin Goertzen.
+The proclamation in Manitoba was held in Winnipeg.
+The proclamation was signed by Lieutenant Governor Janice Filmon and Minister of Justice and Attorney General Kelvin Goertzen.